JacobMandelbrot1/JacobMandelbrot1.github.io/_projects/9_project.md

     </div>
 </div>

-Sorry the amount of text, it was a very coding heavy week.
+Sorry for the amount of text, it was a very coding heavy week.

 Arduino Code: